Bhan-Aayush/Chess/README.md

-# Connect 4 and Snake game
+Snake and Connect four games in python